 Happy Lunar New Year!

-My mom used to make fried wontons as a treat for my brother and I when we were children, and now I crave them when I want comfort food.
-My favourite filling is shrimp with a touch of ginger, because that’s what I grew up with.
+My mom used to make fried wontons as a treat for my brother and me when we were kids, and now I crave them when I want comfort food.
+My favourite filling is shrimp with a touch of ginger because that's what I grew up with.

 You can find wonton skins in more large grocery stores - usually in the refrigerated section.
 The best wontons skins you can get are the frozen ones from Asian speciality markets, but remember that these need to be defrosted in the fridge overnight, or for about an hour on your counter, before you can use them.